-A teacher teaching on call may request a Letter of Assessment from an Administrative Officer that reflects their performance of the duties assigned.
+A TTOC may request a Letter of Assessment from an Administrative Officer that reflects their performance of the duties assigned.
 Such a request must be made to allow time for some observation to take place, and should not be unreasonably refused.